code3reaper/Anuvaad-AI/replit.md

 Anuvaad AI is a professional video dubbing application that translates and dubs videos from one language to another while maintaining synchronization and audio quality.
 The application uses ElevenLabs for AI voice generation, Google Gemini for translation, and various audio/video processing libraries to create seamless dubbed content.

-**Core Purpose**: Transform videos into different languages by:
+**Core Purpose**:
-1. Extracting and transcribing original audio
-2. Translating transcribed text to target language
-3. Generating dubbed audio with AI voices
-4. Synchronizing dubbed audio with original video timing
+- **Video Dubbing**: Transform videos into different languages by extracting audio, translating, generating dubbed audio, and synchronizing with original video timing
-5. Combining dubbed audio with original video
+- **YouTube Summarizer**: Download and transcribe YouTube videos, then generate AI-powered summaries with customizable word count
+- **Word to Story**: Create engaging stories from input words with themes, supporting English and Hindi with emotional audio narration
+- **Additional Tools**: Text-to-speech, speech-to-text, and text translation utilities

 **Technology Stack**:
 - **Frontend**: Streamlit web interface